What is Right to Rent?

 Right to Rent checks

-- Check an original form of ID (from a list of acceptable identification documents)
+- Checking an original form of ID (from a list of acceptable identification documents) in the presence of the prospective tenant

-- Make follow up checks where identification is time-limited (e.g. student visa)
+Agents are also legally required to make follow-up checks where identification is time-limited (e.g. student visa).

 Take a look at the Government’s guidance A short guide on right to rent for more information.